We say “to be on the safe side”, because on the official site, United mentions two different maximum capacities for batteries:

 The following batteries are permitted on United Airlines flights: AA-9V, AAA, C, Carbon zinc, D alkaline, Nickel-metal hydride, and Silver Oxide.
 These batteries may be transported in carry-on luggage or checked baggage.
-However, just like detachable batteries in smart bags, their terminals should be covered and insulated to prevent short-circuits.
-Furthermore, personal electronic devices powered by lithium batteries are permitted to be packed in both carry-on and checked luggage, but the battery capacity should not exceed 100Wh, similar to power banks.
-It should be noted that United Airlines has made an exception to this rule, prohibiting e-cigarettes, personal vaporizers, power banks, and smart bags in checked luggage.
+Their terminals should be covered and insulated to prevent short circuits.

-Since most mobility equipment, such as scooters and wheelchairs, is powered by a high-capacity lithium battery, each passenger is permitted to carry two lithium batteries with a capacity of more than 100Wh but not exceeding 160Wh into the cabin.
-Suppose you intend to bring loose lithium batteries; in that case, they should be packed in carry-on luggage in their original retail packaging, separate plastic bags, or protective pouches to avoid short-circuiting.
+Since most mobility equipment, such as scooters and wheelchairs, are powered by a high-capacity lithium battery, each passenger is permitted to carry two lithium batteries with a capacity of more than 100Wh but not exceeding 160Wh into the cabin.

 Recalled, damaged, or defective batteries are strictly prohibited.
-For example, suppose you own a product that has been recalled by the manufacturer due to a defective battery, such as MacBook Pro Retina display 15-inch laptops made between September 2015 and February 2017.
-In that case, you must switch off and unplug your laptop before the flight.
+For example, suppose you own a product that has been recalled by the manufacturer due to a defective battery, such as a MacBook Pro Retina display 15-inch laptop made between September 2015 and February 2017.
+You would not be able to travel with such a device.